Mattituck, New York Circa 1760 Town Landmark MK-84

 The same facade, thirty years apart.

-A snapshot from a family album in the 1990s alongside the house today.
-Untouched in form, lovingly maintained in detail.
+A snapshot from a photo album in the 1990s alongside the house today.
+Untouched in form, carefully maintained in detail.

 The front facade in the 1990s